 Mission of Graduate Studies

-The mission of Graduate Studies at SF State is to offer students from diverse backgrounds access to quality graduate education and professional studies.
-San Francisco State University has a long history as a leader in graduate education within the CSU, preparing students in 93 master's programs, an Ed.D. program, 14 credential programs, and two joint doctoral programs with the University of California.
+The mission of Graduate Studies at San Francisco State University is to offer students from diverse backgrounds access to quality graduate education and professional studies.
+San Francisco State has a long history as a leader in graduate education within the CSU, offering students more than 90 master's programs, an Ed.D. program, 14 credential programs, and two joint doctoral programs with the University of California.

 Graduate Studies Vision

-The Division of Graduate Studies aspires to become the premier urban, nationally recognized graduate school in the CSU.
-SF State will be a "destination" campus for all graduate disciplines that enables students to achieve their full potential as scholars and practitioners.
-Ethical thinking and social justice values are woven throughout the curriculum, and students meet the highest expectations of critical thinking, intellectual engagement, creativity, scholarly work and service associated with their fields of study or disciplines.
+The Division of Graduate Studies aspires to become the premier urban, nationally-recognized graduate school in the CSU.
+San Francisco State is a destination campus for all graduate disciplines that enables students to achieve their full potential as scholars and practitioners.
+Ethical thinking and social justice values are woven throughout the curriculum, and students meet the highest expectations of critical thinking, intellectual engagement, creativity, scholarly work, and service associated with their fields of study or disciplines.

-At SF State, we have a commitment to graduate education for the “public good.”
-We support the individual graduate student’s academic pursuits, but our focus is on preparing our graduates to see beyond the self and to engage f in research and evidence-based practice that is civic-minded, and in service to organizations and people throughout the community and region.
+At San Francisco State, we commit to graduate education for the public good.
+We support the individual graduate student’s academic pursuits, but our focus is on preparing our graduates to see beyond the self and to engage in research and evidence-based practice that is civic-minded, and in service to organizations and people throughout the community and region.

 Faculty and administrators are charged with upholding standards that lead to excellence in the disciplines.
-The performance of our graduates reflects directly on the University, the faculty and the quality of our programs; therefore, faculty’s advising and mentoring support are essential to ensure that our students move successfully through the coursework and culminating experience.
+The performance of our graduates reflects directly on the University, the faculty, and the quality of our programs; therefore, faculty advising and mentoring support are essential to ensure that our students move successfully through coursework and culminating experience.

-The goal of the Division of Graduate Studies is to provide faculty and students with resources and services that will help graduate students navigate the journey from admission to graduation.
+The Division of Graduate Studies provides faculty and students with resources and services that help graduate students navigate the journey from admission to graduation.

 Highlights of Graduate Programs

-- U.S. News and World Report consistently ranks many of SF State’s graduate and professional programs among the best in the United States.
+- U.S. News and World Report consistently ranks many of San Francisco State’s graduate and professional programs among the best in the United States.
 Our programs are nationally recognized and draw top applicants from across the country and internationally.

-- According to a study sponsored by the National Science Foundation, SF State ranks 4th nationally among master's level colleges and universities for the total number of graduates who go on to receive research doctorates.
+- According to a study sponsored by the National Science Foundation, San Francisco State ranks 4th nationally among master's level colleges and universities for the total number of graduates who go on to earn research doctorates.